CodeFromAnywhere/typerepo/packages/markdown-reader-ui/todo/reader-ui.md

-# Monday

 ## markdown-reader-ui

+Add statement and definition pages that also includes an overview (list) of all words, categorised

-internallinks is toooooo slow.
-It should not do the whole markdown, and the internallinks array should be a mapped object
+InternalLinks is toooooo slow.
+It should not do the whole markdown, and the internallinks array should be a mapped object...

-Menu Collapsability
+Make InternalLinks look for words wrapped with backticks or bold text.

+Figure out if I can still generate all pages statically.
+It needs to be damn fast for that, no realtime parsing.
+I need a better indexation strategy.

+Fix build errors `markdown-reader-web`

-Deploy typerepo and others, share on pendrive
+Deploy typerepo and others....

-## Less important
+## Other UI things

 Add presentation-view (first extrahere that from operation-ui as a standalone component)

 Apply as much things from frontmatter (`MarkdownFile`) as possible.
 These things can make the UI much better.

-Add print button and apply basic html practices to create a good printable UI.

-Add share button that lets you share on different social networks

 Outline on bigger screens would be super nice